 Medical Examiner Degree Program Information

-Medical examiners are licensed physicians that determine the cause of death in investigations by conducting autopsies and examining DNA.
+Medical examiners are licensed physicians who determine cause of death by conducting autopsies and examining DNA.
 Medical examiners must earn an undergraduate degree, graduate from medical school and finish a forensic pathology residency program.

-Prospective medical examiners must complete an M.D. program in order to become state certified.
-The degree program typically includes two years of classroom studies and two years of supervised clinical work.
+While enrolled in a Doctor of Medicine (M.D.) program, aspiring medical examiners typically complete two years of classroom studies and two years of supervised clinical work.
 During the first two years, students review foundational science material via group sessions, laboratory exercises, lectures and clinical case studies.
 Third year students begin medical clerkships, which allow them to gain experience in a clinical setting.
 Clerkships occur in school-affiliated hospitals and clinics where students learn about specializations in pediatrics, surgery, neurology and internal medicine.
-In the fourth year of the M.D. program, students select electives and participate in clinical rotations in a chosen specialty area of their choice.
+In the fourth year of the M.D. program, students select electives and participate in clinical rotations in a specialty area of their choice.

 - Medical ethics